 In order to share a recording, you need to first make a copy of it, which will add it to your personal Media Hopper Replay library.
 You can then publish it to another linked course in Media Hopper Replay.
 This is quick and easy to do, just follow these instructions:

-1. Go to the Learn page for the course you want to copy the lecture from.
+1. Go to the Learn page for the course from which you want to copy the lecture.

 2. Follow the link for ‘Lecture Recordings’ on that Learn page, which will take you through to a list of all the recordings for that course.